 Our next issue was that we had nothing to record sound with.
 I realised a lot of YouTubers were using lapel microphones so we opted for an iPhone specific (pin) lapel mic and planned to record the sound using my iPhone.
 So far so good…

-Lapel mics are a good investment for any video-er.
-It’s not hard to find a good quality one for a decent price, like this one.
+Lapel mics are a good investment for any videographer.
+It’s not hard to find a good quality one for a decent price.

 Then as a second sound recording strategy with the motivation to pick up a more rounded audio (background noise) we opted for a shotgun microphone that attached to the foot on our camera.